JLBoor/jlboor.github.io/_posts/angularjs/2015-03-04-angular-best-practices-introduction.md

 but instead
 {% highlight js %} Hello undefined ! {% endhighlight %}

 The reason is that in Javascript, not only all the declarations are moved to the of the current scope, but the assignments are left in place.
-That's why the result is so bizarre.
+That's why the result seems so bizarre.

 What really happens at runtime is